eeshugerman/postgres-backup-s3/README.md

 - If `PASSPHRASE` is provided, the backup will be encrypted using GPG.

 ## Restore
-> **WARNING**: DATA LOSS!
+> **WARNING:** DATA LOSS!
 All database objects will be dropped and re-created.

 ### ... from latest backup
 ```sh
 docker exec <container name> sh restore.sh
 ```
-- If your bucket has more than a 1000 files, the latest may not be restored -- only one S3 `ls` command is used
+> **NOTE:** If your bucket has more than a 1000 files, the latest may not be restored -- only one S3 `ls` command is used
-- Your S3 prefix should only contain backups which you wish to restore -- 'latest' is determined based on unix sort with no filtering

 ### ... from specific backup
 ```sh